mne-tools/mne-hcp/README.md

 ## contributions
 - currently `@dengemann` is pushing frequently to master, if you plan to contribute, open issues and pull requests, or contact `@dengemann` directly.
 Discussions are welcomed.

+### Unit tests

+Are in the making, however at this points you still need to download the HCP data to run them.

 # Acknowledgements

 This project is supported by the AWS Cloud Credits for Research program.